goschtl/zope/zope2book/trunk/source/IntroducingZope.rst

   of your application code.
 Many application servers don't scale quite as transparently or as predictably.

-- Zope allows developers to create web applications using only a web browser.
-The Internet Explorer, Mozilla, Netscape, OmniWeb, Konqueror, and Opera browsers are all known to be able to both display and manipulate Zope's development environment (the *Zope Management Interface*, also known as the *ZMI*).
-Zope also allows developers to safely delegate application development duties to other developers "through the web" using the same interface.
-Very few other application servers, if any, deliver the same level of web functionality.

 - Zope provides a granular and extensible security framework.
 You can easily integrate Zope with diverse authentication and authorization systems, such as LDAP, Kerberos, and RADIUS, simultaneously and using pre-built modules.
 Many other application servers lack support for important authentication and authorization systems.

-- Zope allows teams of developers to collaborate effectively.
-  Collaborative environments require tools that allow users to work without interfering with each other.
-Zope has *Undo*, *Versions*, *History*, and other tools to help people work safely together and recover from mistakes.
-Many other application servers do not provide these kinds of features.

 - Zope runs on most popular microcomputer operating system
   platforms: Linux, Windows, Solaris, FreeBSD, NetBSD,